juangirsyad/bilibili-unshackle-script/README.md

-# Bilibili International Service for Unshackle
+# bilibili.tv Service for Unshackle

-A service for [Unshackle](https://github.com/unshackle-dl/unshackle) for downloading content from **Bilibili International (bilibili.tv)**.
+A service for [Unshackle](https://github.com/unshackle-dl/unshackle) for downloading content from **bilibili.tv**.

 **Supported URLs**